LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

       Sets the baseline shift for superscript.
 Requires a decimal value that specifies the text rise in points.
 Optional.
    :param -font:
-      Sets the font for the specified text.
-The value is a ``pdf_font`` object, which is described in the :ref:`pdf-using-fonts` section.
+      Sets the font for the specified text using a pdf_font object.
 The font defaults to the current inherited font if no ``-font`` parameter is specified.
 Optional.
    :param -anchor: